streaming-graphs/NOUS/Mining/README.md

 * `frequentPatternsPerBatch.tsv`: It lists batch-wise summary of all the frequent patterns.
 * `dependencyGraph.txt`: It presents the pattern growth tree showing all the smaller patterns participating in a larger pattern.

+##### 2.3.1 Analysis:
+Mining module also provides various scripts to analyze and visualize output data in the form of plots and images.
+The scripts do require third party tools such as
+* R
+* Python
+* GraphViz